kwaimind/tinyplural/README.md

 **VERY MUCH A WORK IN PROGRESS**

+> A tiny 6kb pluralizer for English nouns

 makeSuffix is an easy to use utility function that helps convert your strings into their relevant plurals dynamically.

 ```javascript